Can Dogs Eat Raspberries? Find out if the Popular Fruit Is Dog-Approved

 There's one ingredient in raspberries to watch out for, however.

 Although raspberries are technically safe for dogs to eat, you'll need to be cautious about one ingredient found in the sweet berry.
-Raspberries contain extremely high levels of the natural sweetener xylitol.
+Raspberries contain high levels of the natural sweetener xylitol, as noted by Purina.
 Some possible side effects of eating too many raspberries include low blood sugar, liver failure, and gastrointestinal distress.

 Article continues below advertisement

 Dogs can consume toxic amounts of raspberries if you're not careful.
 So it's essential to monitor how much your dog eats of treats like raspberries.
-Only allow them one raspberry at a time and no more than one cup of the fruit (though that's somewhat excessive).
+Only allow them one raspberry at a time and no more than a handful of the fruit each day.

-While some dogs can eat small quantities of raspberries safely, dogs that are diabetic shouldn't consume them.
-Ask your veterinarian if you're unsure about your dog's case.
+Additionally, while most dogs can eat small quantities of raspberries safely, dogs that are diabetic shouldn't consume them.
+Always ask your veterinarian if you're unsure about your dog's case.

 Article continues below advertisement